andrewchmr/list-hotels/README.md

 This app loads list of hotels from fake API and shows it.

-**Note**: I used template for images instead of images from API because lorempixel.com was down for the time of implementing it.
+**Note**: I used blank image instead of images from API because lorempixel.com was down for the time of implementing it.

 Demo: https://andrewchmr.github.io/list-hotels/